mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 SPACECRAFT EQUIPMENT Beyond the basic drives, sensors and weapon systems, spacecraft can be customised to perform specialized functions in many different ways, giving rise to an unlimited amount of variation.
 These optional systems are covered here and many more can be found within High Guard.
 While they will be considered during the design of a spacecraft, most can be retrofitted to existing designs by any capable shipyard of sufficient Tech Level.

 While many options can be accommodated by any shipyard capable of building or repairing spacecraft, some require far more advanced technology.
-Where a minimum Tech Level is required for an option, this is listed in the option’s title.
+Where a minimum Tech Level is required for an option, this is listed in the option's title.

-AEROFINS Extendible aerofins improve a spacecraft’s manoeuvrability in atmosphere, giving a far greater degree of control over its movements.
+AEROFINS Extendible aerofins improve a spacecraft's manoeuvrability in atmosphere, giving a far greater degree of control over its movements.

 A ship with aerofins deployed gains DM+2 to all Pilot checks when within an atmosphere.

-Aerofins consume 5% of the ship’s tonnage and cost MCr0.1 per ton.
+Aerofins consume 5% of the ship's tonnage and cost MCr0.1 per ton.

 Turret Weapons Weapon TL Range Power Damage Cost Traits Beam Laser 10 Medium 4 1D MCr0.5 — Missile Rack 7 Special 0 4D MCr0.75 Smart Particle Barbette 11 Very Long 15 4D MCr8 Radiation Pulse Laser 9 Long 4 2D MCr1 — Sandcaster 9 Special 0 Special MCr0.25 —

 CARGO CRANE Built into the ceiling of a cargo hold, this overhead gantry crane is designed to shift cargo containers in and out of the ship.
-The crane’s mechanism moves about the bay on a sliding jig and can extend beyond the cargo door on a gibbet to deposit freight directly onto a dockside or vehicle.
+The crane's mechanism moves about the bay on a sliding jig and can extend beyond the cargo door on a gibbet to deposit freight directly onto a dockside or vehicle.
 The crane is strong enough to lift fully loaded 32 and 65 ton containers and can couple to most types of pallets or creates.

 The traversing lift mechanism of a cargo crane consumes 2.5 tons but the gantry jigs require a further 0.5 tons per 150 tons of cargo space.
 Cargo cranes cost MCr1 per ton.